Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Marcus Stroman (10-7) will take the mound for the Cubs, his 23rd start of the season.
+- The Cubs will hand the ball to Justin Steele (11-3) for his 20th start of the season.

-- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 15 of them.

-- Stroman has 18 starts of five or more innings this season in 22 chances.
-He averages 5.7 innings per outing.

 |Opponent